 While tools like sqoop support parallelization for data ingest to get data from legacy sources into a data lake, you need an expert to make it work.
 How do you partition the data?
 Do you need to run 10 mappers or 20?
 How do you know?
 If you can’t properly parallelize the ingest of data, ingestion tasks that could be done in an hour can take 10 to 20 times longer.
 The problem is that most people don’t know how to tune this properly.

 - Solution: First of all, don’t hand code a solution here.
-There are many vendors tackling this problem on top of Hadoop so you don’t have to write a bunch of code to solve the data ingest problem.
+There are many vendors tackling this problem on top of Hadoop and Spark, so you don’t have to write a bunch of code to solve the data ingest problem.
 You have some choice in this area, and while I of course think that Infoworks is the best, you really do have some options here, so absolutely under no circumstances should you be hand coding.

-- So when you are evaluating vendors, make sure to consider how much automation they provide to minimize or eliminate hand coding altogether.
+- When you are evaluating vendors, make sure to consider how much automation they provide to minimize or eliminate hand coding altogether.
 Do they connect to all of the data sources you care about?
 If they don’t automate the entire process, how difficult are the areas they don’t automate?
 Does the vendor provide fast, parallel, native path access to your sources, or is it JDBC?
 You also want to also be careful to look for pretty user interfaces that look like they don’t require coding, but when you double click on an icon, you find a bunch of ugly code underneath that you will have to write yourself.

 - Of course, Infoworks is one of the vendors that addresses this issue with full automation, and no coding required… and as you are reading our blog, I will leave it as an exercise for the reader to find our competitors in this space.